PlaySafe Monitor Training

 - Safe play (impact, bondage, intimate)

-- Intervention & People Management (intervention/stopping scenes, de-escalation, physical management)
+- Intervention & People Management (intervention/stopping scenes, de-escalation, working with security)

 - Medical issues